Wealth management

 2. Draw up a budget

-If you’re continually running out of money before payday, a budget is the answer.
-Starting with your take-home income, first list the bare essentials – i.e., what must be paid out to keep your family sheltered, fed and warm – before moving onto those outgoings that are not so strictly necessary.
+A budget is the answer if you’re continually running out of money before payday.
+Starting with your take-home income, first list the bare essentials – i.e., what must be paid out to keep your family sheltered, fed and warm – before moving on to those outgoings that are not so strictly necessary.
 In order of priority, these are the typical outgoings that feature on most budgets:

 - Housing costs – such as your rent or mortgage, bills and home insurance